Take candesartan once each day. You can take the tablets either before or after a meal.

 Some painkillers may interfere with candesartan and increase the risk of side-effects, so ask a pharmacist for advice before you buy any medicines.

 Candesartan is an angiotensin receptor blocker.
 It is also called an angiotensin-II receptor antagonist, or an AIIRA.
 You will have been prescribed candesartan either because your heart is not working as well as it should (heart failure), or because your blood pressure is too high (hypertension).
-People with high blood pressure often do not feel unwell but, if left untreated, high blood pressure can harm the heart and damage blood vessels.
+People with high blood pressure usually feel well but, if left untreated, high blood pressure can harm the heart and damage blood vessels.

 Candesartan works by blocking the effect of a chemical called angiotensin II.
 Angiotensin II causes your blood vessels to narrow, so by blocking its effect, candesartan allows your blood vessels to relax and widen.
 As this happens, the pressure within your blood vessels is reduced and it is easier for your heart to pump blood around your body.